From monoliths to modules: Decomposing transducers for efficient world modelling: Networks of composed transducers

 \subsection{Special cases of transducer composition}

 Using the composite transducer $V=UT$ as the baseline, we see that by restricting dependencies and making the transducers agnostic to certain inputs, we obtain various sub-classes of transducer composition that can be partially ordered by their restrictions (see~\autoref{fig:3_Observable_Dependencies}).
-Some notable examples of these sub-classes include: \begin{itemize} \item \emph{(a) Series: }If the second transducer $U$ does not depend on the input $X$ of the transducer $T$, then $\hat{U}^{(z|xy)}=\hat{U}^{(z|y)}$ and the two transducers compose sequentially (while outputting a copy of the outputs of all transducers, in this case $U, T$). \item \emph{(b) Convergent: } If the first transducer $T$ is input-agnostic, i.e., $\hat{T}^{(y|x)}=\hat{T}^{(y)}$, then information from $X$ and $Y$ converges to produce $Z$. \item \emph{(c) Parallel: } If the second transducer $U$ is agnostic of input $Y$, i.e., $\hat{U}^{(z|xy)}=\hat{U}^{(z|x)}$, then information from $X$ diverges to produce $Y$ and $Z$ in parallel. \end{itemize}
+Some notable examples of these sub-classes include: \begin{enumerate}[label=\alph*)] \item \emph{Series: }If the second transducer $U$ does not depend on the input $X$ of the transducer $T$, then $\hat{U}^{(z|xy)}=\hat{U}^{(z|y)}$ and the two transducers compose sequentially, with the composite transducer outputting both $U$'s and $T$'s outputs. \item \emph{Convergent: } If the first transducer $T$ is input-agnostic, i.e., $\hat{T}^{(y|x)}=\hat{T}^{(y)}$, then information from $X$ and $Y$ converges to produce $Z$. \item \emph{Divergent: } If the second transducer $U$ is agnostic to input $Y$, i.e., $\hat{U}^{(z|xy)}=\hat{U}^{(z|x)}$, then information from $X$ diverges to produce $Y$ and $Z$ in parallel. \end{enumerate}

+To illustrate some of the concepts we have discussed so far, we consider a simple example in the familiar domain of gridworlds that considers transducers composed in series and in divergent manner.